Display your event PowerPoints, videos, and content in the professional manner they deserve.

 - The new standard is wide-screen or 16:9 and 4:3 is being phased out.
 This means that the screens and projectors will be formatted to support the wide-screen standard.

 - It is best practice to have the content match the format.
-To avoid the black bars on the sides of a presentation or from having all of the slides of a PowerPoint looked stretched, format the presentation to a 16:9 format.
+To avoid the black bars on the sides of a presentation or from having all of the slides of a PowerPoint looked stretched, format the presentation to a 16:9 orientation.

 - On the File menu, select Page Setup.